bitigchi/CodeInUI/README.md

 * basicvc: Basic ViewController implementation in code
 * tablevc: Basic TableViewController implementation in code, with standard cell format
 * collectionvc: Basic CollectionViewController implementation in code, with standard cell format, no content
+* splitvc: Basic SplitViewController, including a TableView on MasterViewController
+* tabbarvc: Basic TabBarController, including three ViewControllers

+In addition to those above:
+* tablevc-customcell: A variation of above tablevc with custom cell
+* collectionvc-customcell: A variation of above collectionvc with custom cell